RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 A low overhead means to ensure mutual exclusion in uni-processor configurations is to disable interrupts around a critical section.
 This is commonly used in device driver code and throughout the operating system core.
-On SMP configurations, however, disabling the interrupts on one processor has no effect on other processors.
+In SMP configurations, however, disabling the interrupts on one processor has no effect on other processors.
 So, this is insufficient to ensure system wide mutual exclusion.
 The macros